AdobeDocs/platform-learn.en/help/tutorial-dma-academy/2-xdm/2-xdm.md

 XDM provides open, standardized, and extensible schemas to represent an organization’s customer data model to achieve an immediate, semantic understanding and actioning of the data as soon as it lands in Adobe Experience Platform.
 All customer data is transformed into conformant schemas before being written to Experience Platform.

-This exercise will introduce you to XDM data modelling structures and terminology such as Schema, Class, Mixin, and Datatype while you create a schema to meet Luma's strategic objectives.
+This exercise will introduce you to XDM data modeling structures and terminology such as Schema, Class, Mixin, and Datatype while you create a schema to meet Luma's strategic objectives.
 This diagram outlines the basic relationship between these structures that will become even more clear as you progress through the exercise:

-<p id="gdcalert1" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image1.png).
-Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert2">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

 ![alt_text](assets/image001.png "image_tooltip")

-**Note:** The term datatype in this diagram can be confusing.
+>[!NOTE] The term datatype in this diagram can be confusing.
 A potentially better term would be field.
 As with a database field, XDM fields have a data type (string, long, double, date, and so forth).
 So, while the diagram is technically correct, it also helps to think of these data types as fields that contain data.